 Timeline of NGS read aligners.
 Image from Nuno Fonseca, HTS Mappers.

 Every time a new read alignment software is developed and officially presented in a peer reviewed journal, the authors are asked to provide a comparison to existing tools.
 This is typically done in a benchmark where certain aspects of a software tool are assessed (ideally) in a scientifically sound manner.
 You can then compare these benchmarks and use them to decide on the optimal tool for your case.
 However, this procedure has its limitations: only a small set of the many aspects - typically things like mapping rate, sensitivity, speed - can be assessed in a short paper.
 And only certain program versions, parameter settings and data can be assessed.

 Assume you have a benchmark of your favorite alignment tools, what aspects should you look for?
 In general, you should try to answer the following questions:

 Note that besides this “hard” benchmark there are also other factors to consider: is the output or input format of the program usable for you?
-Has the software special features relevant for you?
+Does the software have special features relevant for you?
 Is the program easy to use?
 Are there special license requirements or fees associated with it?

 ...there is no best read aligner.
-It really depends on your goals and the specific use case.
-What is the application, what sequencing technology has been used, what is the species, what are the computational constraints, etc.?
-You need to take into account the answer to those questions and then decide on the best read mapper taking into account the performance in the aspects important to you as well as in the software's features.
+It really depends on your goals and the specific case.
+What is the application?
+What sequencing technology has been used?
+What is the species?
+What are the computational constraints, etc.?
+You need to take into account the answer to those questions and then decide on the best read mapper according to the performance in the aspects important to you as well as in the software's features.